 What is a stress quiz?

-What are the 5 levels of stress?
+What are the five levels of stress?

 How do I know if I have high stress?

-Experiencing symptoms like headaches, sleep disturbances, difficulties in concentration, upset stomach, low energy, and constant worrying might be indicators of high-stress levels.
+Experiencing symptoms like headaches, sleep disturbances, difficulties in concentration, upset stomach, low energy, and constant worrying might be indicators of high stress levels.
 If you believe your stress levels are high, you might want to consider taking a stress test or quiz.
 If your stress is interfering with your daily activities, it’s advisable to seek professional help.

 What is the Perceived Stress Scale (PSS)?